James Bond No Time to Die full cast – new and returning characters list

 Who’s Dali Benssalah?

-A relative newcomer, the French actor has beforehand starred in French language movie A Devoted Man and French crime collection Nox.
+A relative newcomer, the French actor has beforehand starred in French language movie A Devoted Man and French crime sequence Nox.

 Particulars of Benssalah’s position are but to be revealed.